 Shelf Awareness was born out of a need to provide a range of people in the industry--booksellers, librarians, book buyers at nontraditional stores, members of the media, marketers, salespeople, publishers and others--with essential information for their businesses, including news about titles coming out now, titles getting buzz in the media, authors on major shows movie tie-ins, sleepers, news about the business, tips on how to sell, etc. We publish daily--first thing in the morning.
 Click here to sign up!

-- Image of the Day: 'My Book as a Veggie'
+- Image of the Day: Lit Crawl Rocks L.A.

-- Media Heat: Zak Ebrahim on Fresh Air
+- Media Heat: Ann Patchett on Fresh Air

 Quote of the Day